-Franked dividends from a New Zealand company
+Franked dividends from a New Zealand franking company

-Under the Trans-Tasman imputation system, a New Zealand company that has elected to join the Australian imputation system may pay a dividend franked with Australian franking credits.
-Australian shareholders of a New Zealand company that has made such an election may be entitled to claim the benefits of the franking credits attached to the dividends.
-For more information, including information on how these dividends are taxed, see the fact sheet Trans-Tasman imputation overview available at www.ato.gov.au
+Under the Trans-Tasman imputation system, a New Zealand franking company that has elected to join the Australian imputation system may pay a dividend franked with Australian franking credits.
+Australian shareholders of a New Zealand franking company that has made such an election may be entitled to claim the benefits of the franking credits attached to the dividends.
+For more information, including information on how these dividends are taxed, see Trans-Tasman imputation overview at ato.gov.au